 Calculating Cyclomatic complexity using Visual Studio:

-In visual studio, Go to, Analyze option and select either the Calculate Code Metrics for Selected Projects or Calculate Code Metrics for Solution.
-As the each option suggests, choosing second option would analyze complete solution compare to previous one which would analyze it for selected projects.
+In visual studio goto, Analyze option and select either the Calculate Code Metrics for Selected Projects or Calculate Code Metrics for Solution.
+As each option suggests, choosing the second option would analyze complete solution compare to the previous one which would analyze it for selected projects.

 A good maintainable code would have code complexity less than 10 points.
 If any of your method is having more than 10 points, then it’s surely a candidate for refactoring.
 Remember, the lesser is the number the better it is maintainable.